autonomys/subspace-pulsar-sdk/README.md

 [TODO]: <> (Add docs-rs label (should we generate and host our own one?))

-A library for easily running a local Subspace blockchain.
+A library for easily running a local Subspace node and/or farmer.

 ## Dependencies